The vestibular system refers to structures within the inner ear

 and have fearful reactions to ordinary movement activities (e.g., swings, slides, ramps,

 inclines).
 They may also have trouble learning to climb or descend stairs or hills; and they may be apprehensive walking or crawling on uneven or unstable surfaces.
 As a result, they seem fearful in space.
-In general, these children appear clumsy.
+This over-sensitivity to movement input is often described as gravitational insecurity.

 2. On the other extreme, the child may actively seek very intense sensory experiences